SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 2 processes are started with currently 95 percent of you RAM are occupied.
 Accordingly, *pypet* will not start the third process until RAM usage drops again below (or equal to) 90 percent.

+In addition, (only) the ``memory_cap`` argument can alternatively be a tuple with two entries:
+ ``(cap, memory_per_process)``.
+First entry is the cap value between 0.0 and 1.0 and the second one is the estimated memory per process in mega-bytes (MB).
+If you specify such an estimate, starting a new process is suspended if the threshold would be reached including the estimated memory.

 Moreover, to prevent dead-lock *pypet* will regardless of the cap values always start at least one process.